 Today’s recipe is the culmination of years of experimentation and research and is a delicate balance of ingredients with a dose of science.
 I don’t recommend replacing ingredients or varying the procedure because everything is in here for a reason and you may not get the same results if you change something.
 I usually encourage people to take my recipes and run with them to make them their own, but this recipe is a little more finicky than most.
 I’ve tried to figure out which elements help ice cream stay softer after being frozen (dairy products such as half and half and cream, eggs, xylitol, vegetable glycerin, air – which is why I blend the cream in after cooking the egg mixture) and combined them in a way that gives me a scoopable end result while not overloading the calories.

 A lot of my older recipes are even lighter than this one, but they take longer to thaw to an eatable consistency when leftovers are frozen for an extended period of time.
 Speaking of which, this recipe still takes about 10 minutes at room temperature to thaw to a scoopable consistency.
 Halo Top is the same way!
-If you store this recipe in a shallow container, it will thaw quickly, and even if it won’t scoop for a few minutes, you can still pick at it with a fork right out of the freezer, no problem.
+If you store this recipe in a shallow container (like this ice cream storage container), it will thaw quickly, and even if it won’t scoop for a few minutes, you can still pick at it with a fork right out of the freezer, no problem.
 Don’t ask me how I know.

 This Basic Vanilla Scoopable Ice Cream has a good flavor and a creamy texture!
 If you want to make it even creamier, feel free to substitute some more cream for part of the almond milk, but keep in mind that you’ll be increasing the calories.
 Since I like to enjoy peanut butter on my ice cream, it’s better for my waistline to keep the ice cream itself as calorie smart as possible. 😉